Joseline Peña-Melnyk: Social issues

-In 2021, Peña-Melnyk spoke in support of a bill that would make Juneteenth a state and employee-paid holiday in Maryland.
+In March 2021, Peña-Melnyk spoke in support of a bill that would make Juneteenth a state and employee-paid holiday in Maryland.

+During the 2025 legislative session, Peña-Melnyk supported a bill establishing a commission to study reparations for victims of slavery or their descendants.

+During the 2026 legislative session, Peña-Melnyk introduced a bill to ban unlicensed foster placements and establish a rapid response placement team to organize appropriate placements for hospital overstays longer than 72 hours.
+She also supported Kanayiah's Law, which would create an ombudsman position for child welfare in the Office of the Attorney General of Maryland.

 Taxes

 During the 2021 legislative session, Peña-Melnyk supported expanding Maryland's Earned Income Tax Credit to provide relief to tax-paying immigrants who were left out of the state's RELIEF Act because they didn't have a Social Security number.
+During the 2025 legislative session, she introduced legislation that would impose a two-cent tax on sugary beverages.

+In January 2026, amid a $1.2 billion budget deficit, Peña-Melnyk ruled out any tax increases to help close the deficit, opting instead for cuts to government spending.

 Transportation

 In December 2017, Peña-Melnyk said she opposed a proposed Amtrak route for a maglev train between Baltimore and Washington, D.C.

 Personal life

-Peña-Melnyk is married to her husband, Markian Melnyk.
-Together, they live in College Park, Maryland, and have three children.
+Peña-Melnyk married her husband, Markian Melnyk, in 1993.
+Together, they live in College Park, Maryland, and have three children, including twins.
+She has described herself as raised Catholic, though she said she drifted from the church over its stances against same-sex marriage and transgender rights.